Home

 Now each value of the row represents the distance to the closest non-transparent pixel on the vertical axis.
 We can use it to compute the actual distance.

-Let’s define some terms for our euclidian distance.
+Let’s define some terms for our Euclidean distance.
 To compute the distance between point A(xa, ya) and point B(xb, yb), we can introduce a 3rd point P(i, j) where i = xb and j = ya.
-It’s easier to see with an image
+It’s easier to see with an image.

 Figure

-Figure H: reminder of some ground school geometry
+Figure H: Reminder of some basic school geometry

 We can define a function f that returns the distance of the point A=(x, y) to the closest non-transparent pixel (that we call here B), but going through P=(i, y):